-Although the cinnamon appears to require no more than a common quartz sand for its production, it is always cultivated with the greatest success where the subsoil is light, dry and of a loamy quality.
+Although the cinnamon appears to require no more than a common quartz sand for its production, it is always cultivated with the greatest success, where the subsoil is light, dry, and of a loamy quality.

 The appearance of the surface soil is frequently very deceitful.
 It is not uncommon to see a forest of magnificent trees growing in soil of apparently pure sand, which will not even produce the underwood with which Ceylon forests are generally choked.
-In such an instance the appearance of the trees is unusually grand. as their whole length and dimensions are exposed to view, and their uniting crowns throw a sombre shade over the barren ground beneath.
-It is not to be supposed that these mighty specimens of vegetation are supported by the poor sandy soil upon the surface ; their tap-roots strike down into some richer stratum, from which their nourishment is derived.
+In such an instance the appearance of the trees is unusually grand, as their whole length and dimensions are exposed to view, and their uniting crowns throw a sombre shade over the barren ground beneath.
+It is not to be supposed that these mighty specimens of vegetation are supported by the poor sandy soil upon the surface; their tap roots strike down into some richer stratum, from which their nourishment is derived.

 These forests are not common in Ceylon; their rarity accordingly enhances their beauty.
-The largest English oak would be a mere pigmy among the giants of these wilds, whose stature is so wonderful that the eye never becomes tired of admiration.
+The largest English oak would be a mere pigmy among the giants of these wilds, whose stature is so wonderful, that the eye never becomes tired of admiration.
 Often have I halted on my journey to ride around and admire the prodigious height and girth of these trees.
-Their beautiful proportions render them the more striking; there are no gnarled and knotty stems, such as we are accustomed to admire in the ancient oaks and beeches of England, but every trunk rises like a mast from the earth, perfectly free from branches for ninety or a hundred feet, straight as an arrow, each tree forming a dark pillar to support its share of the rich canopy above, which constitutes a roof perfectly impervious to the sun.
-It is difficult to guess the actual height of these forest trees; but I have frequently noticed that it is impossible to shoot a bird on the higher branches with No. 5 shot.
+Their beautiful proportions render them the more striking; there are no gnarled and knotty stems, such as we are accustomed to admire in the ancient oaks and beeches of England, but every trunk rises like a mast from the earth perfectly free from branches for ninety or a hundred feet, straight as an arrow, each tree forming a dark pillar to support its share of the rich canopy above, which constitutes a roof perfectly impervious to the It is difficult to guess the actual height of these forest trees; but I have frequently noticed that it is impossible to shoot a bird on the higher branches with No. 5. shot.

 It is much to be regretted that the want of the means of transport renders the timber of these forests perfectly valueless.
 From age to age these magnificent trees remain in their undisturbed solitudes, gradually increasing in their apparently endless growth, and towering above the dark vistas of everlasting silence.
-No on can imagine the utter stillness which pervades these gloomy shades.
+No one can imagine the utter stillness which pervades these gloomy shades.
 There is a mysterious effect produced by the total absence of animal life.
 In the depths of these forests I have stood and listened for some sound until my ears tingled with overstrained attention; not a chirp of a bird, not the hum of an insect, but the mouth of Nature is sealed.
-Not a breath of air has rustled a leaf.
+Not a breath of air has rustled a leaf, not even a falling fruit has broken the spell of silence; the undying verdure, the freshness of each tree, even in its mysterious age, create an idea of eternal vegetation, and the silvery, yet dim, light adds to the charm of the fairylike solitude which gradually steals over the senses.